CSDE-UW/csde502-winter-2022/docs/index.md

 * The course syllabus is available as a PDF: [files/csde502_syllabus_2022.pdf](files/csde502_syllabus_2022.pdf) or DOCX: [files/csde502_syllabus_2022.docx](files/csde502_syllabus_2022.docx)
 :::

-This is a required course for students wishing to obtain a [Demographic Methods Graduate Certificate from CSDE] (https://csde.washington.edu/training/demographic-certificate/).
+This is a required course for students wishing to obtain a [Demographic Methods Graduate Certificate from CSDE](https://csde.washington.edu/training/demographic-certificate/).
 However, it is open to all interested students.

 **Scope:** This course is meant to fill a perceived curriculum gap between methods courses that emphasize study design and statistics courses that teach statistical analysis.
 It focuses on applied methods for data preparation and will introduce the following topics: data management and documentation, data cleaning and variable creation, summarizing variables, working with demographic data, and reproducibility.
 In short, this course teaches introductory “data wrangling” focused primarily on demographic analysis applications.